DOMjudge/checktestdata/doc/format-spec.md

 Grammar and command syntax below.
 A valid checktestdata program consists of a list of commands.
 All commands are uppercase, while variables are lowercase with non-leading digits.
-Lines starting with `#` are comments and ignored.
+Comments start with `#` (not necessarily at the beginning of a line) and run until end of line.

 The following grammar sub-elements are defined: